-What is Wrongful Termination Law?
+What Is Wrongful Termination Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on September 19, 2023 Featuring practical insights from contributing attorney Twila S. White
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D., Andra DelMonico, J.D. | Last updated on October 9, 2025 Featuring practical insights from contributing attorney Twila S. White

 Employees are generally presumed to be employed at will, which means your employer does not need good cause to fire you.
 They can terminate you at any time, and you can leave at any time.